SuriyaVG/Ghee_Website/gheewebsite.md

 - **Contact Section**: Allows users to send inquiries.
 - **Color Themes and Animations**: Enhanced visual appeal and user experience.
 - **Robust Image Handling**: All images now use a custom React `<Image />` component for graceful loading and fallback.
+- **Admin Panel Infinite Fetch Loop Fix**: Fixed a bug in the admin orders page where the orders fetch would run in an infinite loop due to unstable dependencies in the useEffect hook.
+The dependency array was corrected to only include [isLoggedIn, token, authLoading].

+---

+## Admin Panel & Secure Order Management

+### Admin Panel Features
+- **Login Page (`/admin`)**: Secure login with API token (ADMIN_API_TOKEN), stored in localStorage.
+- **Order List Page (`/admin/orders`)**: Fetches and displays all orders in a table.
+Shows order ID, customer info, payment method, total, created date, and item breakdown.
+- **Logout**: Clears the token and returns to login.
+- **Error Handling**: Handles 401 Unauthorized by auto-logging out, and displays clear error messages for failed requests.
+- **Minimal, clean UI**: Responsive and easy to use.
+- **File Structure**:
+  - `client/src/pages/admin/index.tsx` (login page)
+  - `client/src/pages/admin/orders.tsx` (orders list)
+  - `client/src/components/admin/OrderCard.tsx` (order display)
+  - `client/src/lib/useAdminAuth.ts` (auth hook)
+- **Infinite Fetch Loop Fix**: The admin orders page previously suffered from an infinite fetch loop due to unstable dependencies in the useEffect hook.
+This was resolved by updating the dependency array to only include stable values ([isLoggedIn, token, authLoading]).

+### Secure /api/orders Endpoint
+- **GET /api/orders**: Returns all orders, protected by an Authorization Bearer token (ADMIN_API_TOKEN).
+- **Admin authentication**: Token must be sent in the Authorization header.
+401 Unauthorized if missing/invalid.
+- **Pagination**: Supports `?limit=50&offset=0` query params.
+- **Error Handling**: Returns JSON error messages for unauthorized or server errors.

+### Security Improvements
+- **Helmet**: HTTP security headers enabled via helmet middleware.
+- **CORS**: Only trusted origins allowed.
+- **.env**: All secrets and tokens are stored in .env, which is git-ignored.
+- **Admin API Token**: Never committed to git, always set via environment variable.
+- **Cart Clearing**: Cart is now cleared after both Cashfree and COD orders.

+## Security Best Practices
+- `.env` and all secret files are git-ignored and never committed.
+- Admin API endpoints are protected by a secure token (ADMIN_API_TOKEN).
+- Helmet is used for HTTP security headers.
+- CORS is restricted to trusted origins.
+- All user input is validated with Zod.
+- Sensitive endpoints require authentication.
+- HTTPS is recommended for production deployments.

+## Roadmap (Updated)
+- [x] Admin Panel for order management (login, view, logout, error handling)
+- [x] Secure /api/orders endpoint with token authentication
+- [x] Cart clearing after all successful orders
+- [x] Add helmet and improve CORS
+- [ ] CSV export and order status update in admin panel
+- [ ] Persistent database integration
+- [ ] User authentication for customers
+- [ ] Product management for admins

+## Environment Variables (Updated)
+- `ADMIN_API_TOKEN`: Token for admin panel and secure order management (must be set in .env, never committed)

 ---